huandu/nocycle.js/README.md

 });
 ```

-If there is any cycle require, this code will print something like following.
+If there is any cycle `require`, above code will print something like following.

 	cycle require is detected. require stack is:
 		* a.js
 		  b.js
-		  a.js
+		* a.js
+		  index.js

 *Caveat*: `nocycle` uses "black magic" to hack node.js' module loading process.
 It may be broken at anytime if node changes its implementation.
 Anyway, even if it's changed, there must be another black magic to implement it.
 I'll find out the way at that time.